juju/docs/src/en/charms-storage.md

 juju deploy postgresql --storage pgdata=lxd,8G
 ```

-See [Using LXD as a cloud][clouds-lxd] for how to use LXD in conjunction with
+See [Using LXD with Juju][clouds-lxd] for how to use LXD in conjunction with
 Juju, including the use of ZFS as an alternative filesystem.

 #### Loop devices and LXD